josepablocam/changestructor/README.md

 # TODOs
+* Use https://github.com/vitsalis/pycg to statically create call graph use for further tempaltized term suggestions
 * curses UI
   - CLI UI but nicer than the plain text stuff right now.
 I ran into some issues getting diff ASCII color espace sequences to work here, so punted for now